pierremrtn/neat/doc/generator.md

 }
 ```

-## space generator
+## Space generator

 Space widget generator use `static const double` fields of a class to generate space widgets that represent blank space in your app and inherit from SizedBox.

 Space generator will run on every class annotated with `@Neat.generateSpace` or `@GenerateSpace()`.
 - `@GenerateSpace()` annotation let you pass generator configuration as constructor parameter.
 Default configuration will generate a Space widget for every class fields that starts with "space".
-More details available options <a href="Space-widget-generator-options">here</a>.
+More details about available options <a href="Space-widget-generator-options">here</a>.

 - `@Neat.generateSpace` is an instance of `GenerateSpace` configured to generate space widget for every field of the class, no matter how they are named.
 This annotation is best suited if you want to separate you Spacing class from your other Dimensions class.